sezangel/IOT-vul/TPlink/TL-WDR7660/2/readme.md

-**2.A stack overflow vulnerability exists in TL-WDR7660 version: TL-WDR7660 ver1.0**
-The guestRuleJsonToBin function is not checked when handling a copy of the important parameter name.It can result in the stack to overflow
+**A stack overflow vulnerability exists in TL-WDR7660 version: TL-WDR7660 ver1.0** The guestRuleJsonToBin function handles the important parameter string name without checking it.
+It can lead to stack overflow vulnerabilities.

 **Exploit a vulnerability in the guestRuleJsonToBin function by sending a carefully constructed HTTP request**
 ```